 Licensees may not operate at any location other than site specified in the license.
 Licensees operating at multiple locations must have each location separately licensed.
 Each location must be permanent.
 Itinerant businesses and transient buyers, as defined in § 415-2 above, are not eligible for licensure and are prohibited from operating in the Township.

-Upon receipt of an application completed pursuant to this chapter, the Municipal Clerk shall refer such application to the Chief of Police, who shall make an investigation of the prospective licensee, pursuant to this chapter for the purpose of determining the suitability of the applicant for licensing.
-The investigation shall include, but shall not be limited to, the following:
+Upon receipt of an application completed pursuant to this chapter, the Municipal Clerk shall refer such application to the Chief of Police, who shall conduct an investigation of the prospective licensee, pursuant to this chapter, for the purpose of determining the suitability of the applicant for licensing.
+The investigation shall include a check of the Federal Bureau of Investigations Criminal History Record Information System as authorized by N.J.S.A.
+40:48-1.4 which grants authority to a municipal officer to conduct fingerprint-based FBI criminal history record checks for licensing purposes.
+The Chief of Police is further authorized to exchange fingerprint data and receipt of record information with the State Bureau of Identification in the Division of the New Jersey State Police and the Federal Bureau of Investigation's Criminal History Record Information System for this purpose.
+The investigation shall include but not be limited to the following:

 The experience of the applicant in the business of purchase and sale of those articles or goods referred to in § 415-2 above, although nothing in this section shall be construed to warrant denial of a license solely on the basis of lack of experience.